bunnyhu/antigravity-my-app/_ai_docs/walkthrough.md

 4.  **Database Migration**:
     - Run `php backend/migrations/migrate.php`.
     - **Expected Output**: "Connected to MySQL server successfully", "Database ... created or already exists", "Tables and data migrated successfully".

+5.  **Directory Security**:
+    - Navigate to `http://localhost:8000/backend/` or `http://localhost:8000/backend/api/` in your browser.
+    - **Expected Output**: You should see an "Access Denied" page instead of a list of files.

 > [!NOTE]
 > The secret key is now managed via `.env` files.
 Ensure `VITE_JWT_SECRET` (Frontend) and `JWT_SECRET` (Backend) match.